MaxHerbs/jekyll-instance/myblog/_posts/2024-9-9-nixieTimeModule.md

 1. As the user can configure the location of their clock, the device is able to handle daylight savings and the likes
 2. The web interface provides a user friendly way to configure their time piece without any technical knowledge.

-The clock provides power via the 3.5mm cable so all I needded was a way to connect the serial of the microprocessor to the clock itself!
+The clock provides power via the 3.5mm cable so all I needed was a way to connect the serial of the microprocessor to the clock itself!

 <div style="display: flex; align-items: center; width: 100%;">
   <div style="flex: 1; padding: 10px;">